 I am technology legible and perhaps, this is my most credible way of probing into virtual reality!

 Getting ready for virtual reality?
 On trying to be optimistic, well, online education has been an educational trend, we just need to embrace it and enjoy what it has to offer to make learning productive and enjoyable!

 Although it requires critical thinking, if online learning is only the best option there is to help our students have access to high-quality education, then, let’s just probe into its opportunities and strengths.

 On top of my concerns, I ask myself how to deliver learning opportunities in this new paradigm of teaching and learning.

-To get ready and to equip me with online learning strategies, I attend webinars in education.
-Increasingly, the web-based multimedia discussions and seminars are a big help for me to enhance my online teaching skills.
+To get ready and to equip myself with online learning strategies, I attend webinars in education.
+Increasingly, web-based multimedia discussions and seminars are a big help for me to enhance my online teaching skills.

 I should not be hindered from reaching out to dozens of my learners.
 This is my way of materialization that I am open to change if online learning is on my lap!

 Advent of Technology